 J&K: Militant who killed Kashmiri Pandit in Pulwama shot dead in gunfight, say police

-Aqib Mustaq Bhat was associated with the Resistance Front, a shadow militant outfit of the Lashkar-e-Taiba, according to the police.
+Aqib Mustaq Bhat was associated with The Resistance Front, an offshoot of the Lashkar-e-Taiba, according to the police.

-A militant who killed a a Kashmiri Pandit in Jammu and Kashmir’s Pulwama district on February 26 was shot dead by the security forces on Tuesday, the police said.
+Two militants were killed in Jammu and Kashmir’s Awantipora district during a gunfight with security forces on Monday, the police said.

-The militant has been identified as Aqib Mustaq Bhat, who was killed in a gunfight with security forces in Awantipora, the police said.
-Bhat, who had earlier worked with Hizbul Mujahideen, was associated with The Resistance Front, a shadow militant outfit of the Lashkar-e-Taiba, according to the police.
+One of the militants was identified as Aqib Mustaq Bhat, who allegedly killed a Kashmiri Pandit in Jammu and Kashmir’s Pulwama district on Sunday.
+Bhat, who earlier had links with terror group Hizbul Mujahideen, was currently associated with The Resistance Front, an offshoot of the Lashkar-e-Taiba, according to the police.

 “LeT’s TRF [The Resistance Front] is behind the killing,” Additional Director General of Police Vijay Kumar had told The Hindu on Monday.